 Oliver Polak is not only a podcaster, but also an author and comedian. | Photo (detail): © picture alliance/SvenSimon/Elmar Kremser

 Oliver Polak manages this particularly elegantly in his podcast Besser als Krieg (Better Than War), which he produces for the public-service broadcaster, Berlin-Brandenburg.
-Polak is the son of a Jewish father who survived the Auschwitz concentration camp.
+Polak is the son of a Jewish father who survived deportation to the ghetto and to the concentration camp.
 In each episode he invites two guests who are not members of German majority society and talks to them about four different topics that were previously drawn by lot.
 They sometimes talk about humour, sometimes about racism, sometimes about the countries their families come from.
 So it’s not just about issues that mainly affect minorities – such as exclusion, identity or equal opportunities – but about things that concern everyone.
 Besser als Krieg provides a diverse view of issues that do not necessarily have to do with diversity itself.

 The very first guests on Besser als Krieg were Anna Dushime and Alice Hasters.
 Both women run their own podcasts in which they discuss current events from their perspective.
 Anna Dushime, is an Afro-German, who, with Yelda Türkmen and Ari Christmann, runs a show called Hart Unfair (Hard Unfair) which regularly criticises racism and sexism in German society.
 The name of the podcast is reminiscent of a popular political talk show on German television – Hart aber Fair (Hard but Fair).
 In an interview with the daily newspaper (taz), Dushime stated that the podcast was not a direct criticism of the Hart aber Fair TV format.
 The trio wanted to provide a different perspective on television talk shows, which always have the usual white people voicing their views.
 The title Hart Unfair refers, on the one hand, to the fact that the three women are regularly criticised in a hurtful way.
 On the other hand, they themselves do not shy away from harshly attacking people who speak out against integration and diversity.